Capstone-Projects-2023-Spring/project-tutraffic/documentation/docs/testing/testing-development.md

 ### **Software Requirements**

 #### **Node Back-end Requirements**
-The back-end testing environment requires:
+The node back-end testing environment requires:
 1. The [python3](https://www.python.org/downloads/) interpreter.
 2. The package manager [pip](https://pip.pypa.io/en/stable/installation/) is included with the latest version of Python 3.
 3. Additional requirements, including [pytest](https://docs.pytest.org/en/7.2.x/getting-started.html#install-pytest), can be installed from the commandline using pip: